websanco/liferay-learn/docs/dxp/7.x/en/developing-applications/tooling/liferay-workspace/what-is-liferay-workspace.md

 # What is Liferay Workspace?

-Liferay Workspace is a set of folders and Gradle scripts that represents the Liferay-opinionated way of handling a full development lifecycle:
+Liferay Workspace is a set of folders and Gradle scripts that represents the Liferay-opinionated way of handling a full development life cycle:

 - [Creating projects](#creating-projects)
 - [Building projects](#building-projects)